What's Azure Cognitive Search?

 Easily implement search-related features: relevance tuning, faceted navigation, filters (including geo-spatial search), synonym mapping, and autocomplete.

 Transform large undifferentiated text or image files, or application files stored in Azure Blob Storage or Azure Cosmos DB, into searchable chunks.
-This is achieved during indexing through cognitive skills that add external processing from Azure AI.
+This is achieved during indexing through AI skills that add external processing from Azure AI.

 Add linguistic or custom text analysis.
-If you have non-English content, Azure Cognitive Search supports both Lucene analyzers and Microsoft's natural language processors.
+If you have non-English content, Azure AI Search supports both Lucene analyzers and Microsoft's natural language processors.
 You can also configure analyzers to achieve specialized processing of raw content, such as filtering out diacritics, or recognizing and preserving patterns in strings.

 How to get started